rasviitanen/MdMap/README.md

 ## Performance

 Items in MdMap are stored in a multi-dimensional linked list.
-This makes it possible to achieve logarithmic search performance, and allow many threads to operate on the list in parallel.
+This makes it possible to achieve logarithmic search performance while allowing many threads to operate on the list in parallel.
-An effect of this is that keys are sorted, which makes this suitable for things like priority queues.
+An effect of the multi-dimensional list is that keys are sorted, which makes this suitable for things like priority queues.

 Here are some _experimental_ and **INCREDIBLY BIASED** benchmarks, where we see that MdMap performs really when contention is high.
 One can imagine using `MdMap` for applications that have huge pressure on just a few keys.

 ![get](./violin.svg)

 **Disclaimer**: MdMap is still under development and I am working on improving its performance.
-Dashmap is faster for most workloads.
+DashMap is faster for most workloads (if not all).

 ## Todo